Ruhani05/AngrierBirdsGame/README.md

 ## HOW TO RUN:
     Open the project in IDEA and run from there, using the Lwjgl3Launcher file in the lwjgl3 directory.

+## Features:
+	1. Choose among levels.
+ 	2. Pause/Resume/Restart/Quit game anytime.
+	3. Save game at any point of time.
+ 	4. Load game the last saved game corresponding to every level.
+  	5. Acess Settings icon from home page or pause menu while playing any level.

 [Click to watch the demo](https://github.com/Ruhani05/AngrierBirdsGame/issues/1#issue-2941255248)